ReDI-School/fullstack_bootcamp/projects/00_mini_milestone/README.md

 **Deliverables**:

-- GitHub Repository for the project
 - A fully functional HTML file for the landing page.
 - A CSS file linked to the HTML that includes all the styles.
+- OPTIONAL: GitHub Repository for the project

 ### 4. Further Resources and Tips

 - Check out the [Gitbook Section for the Mini Milestone](https://redi-school-1.gitbook.io/full-stack-bootcamp/0.-project-mini-milestone/how-to-initiate-a-project).